What is Mongo Express?

 Railway is a modern app hosting platform that makes it easy to deploy production-ready apps quickly.
 Railway offers persistent database services for PostgreSQL, MySQL, MongoDB, and Redis, as well as application services with a GitHub repository as the deployment source.
 For the latter, Railway can automatically determine the application runtime and deploy the service.
 Since we are just testing the waters, Railway's free tier should be sufficient to host the service.

 Sign up for an account with Railway using GitHub, and click

 Authorize Railway App when redirected.
 Review and agree to Railway's Terms of Service and Fair Use Policy if prompted.
 Launch the Mongo Express one-click starter template (or click the button below) to deploy Mongo Express instantly on Railway.

-You'll be given an opportunity to change the default repository name and set it private, if you'd like.
 Specify the username and password for the Mongo Express web interface, and click

 Deploy; the deployment will kick off immediately.